theolivenbaum/resin/README.md

 ![alt text](https://github.com/kreeben/resin/blob/master/how-fast.png "Resin is this fast with 1M wikipedia docs")
 With a Searcher object already initialized, total time elapsed would have been 9.8236 ms (scanning and scoring) + 94 ms (deserialize docs) = `103.8236 ms`.
 A searcher with a loaded cache would respond in 9.8236 ms (scanning and scoring) + ~0.1 ms (hashtable lookups towards cache) ~ `10 ms` (*)

-(*) Three year old i5 thinbook with 8GB RAM and SSD and Windows MetroSomething.
-I can flip the screen and I have almost a Surface.
+(*) Three year old i5 thinbook with 8GB RAM and SSD.

 * _[Quick usage guide](#usage)_